immutant/immutant/docs/guides/messaging.md

 any messages published to the topic in the client's absence will be mapped to the callback function.

+Some additional server-side resources are required to track each subscriber, of course, so [[unsubscribe]] is provided to tear down a durable topic subscription when no longer needed.

 ## Contexts

 Immutant borrows the `Context` abstraction introduced in [JMS] 2.0,